-OFFICE OF THE GOVERNOR’S COORDINATOR ON HOMELESSNESS — News Release — Big Island’s LEAD program begins with hopePosted on Nov 14, 2019 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR’S COORDINATOR ON HOMELESSNESS — News Release — Big Island’s LEAD program begins with hopePosted on Nov 14, 2019 in Latest Department News, Office of the Governor Press Releases

 The innovative, collaborative and promising pilot project deals with substance abuse, homelessness and low-level crime

 KONA, Hawaiʻi – Law Enforcement Assisted Diversion (LEAD) has come to Hawaiʻi Island, on the heels of early successes on Oʻahu and Maui.

 The pilot project, which received $650,000 in ʻOhana Zone funding from the State, launched Thursday in Kona.
 The Big Island Substance Abuse Council (BISAC) will operate the pilot project along with several key partners, including HOPE Services Hawaiʻi, Going Home Hawaiʻi and Bridge House.
 The Hawaiʻi County Police Department and Prosecutor’s Office are also on board with the project, which will initially operate only in Kona but may eventually expand across the island.

 “The launch of Kona’s LEAD program represents another step forward in our effort to resolve homelessness,” said Gov. David Ige.
 “We are confident that LEAD will make a positive difference and improve the well-being of participants on Hawaiʻi Island, just as it has on Oʻahu and Maui.”

 “I am excited about the implementation of the LEAD program on Hawaiʻi Island and more specifically in West Hawaiʻi,” said Hawaiʻi Island Mayor Harry Kim.
 “I am so proud of our police officers and all others involved in this program.”